jina-ai/jina/docs/fundamentals/executor/executors-in-action.md

 ## Paddle

-The example below use PaddlePaddle [Ernie](https://github.com/PaddlePaddle/ERNIE) model as encoder.
-The Executor load pre-trained Ernie family of tokenizer and model.
-Convert Jina Document ``doc.text`` into Paddle Tensor and encode it as embedding.
+The example below uses the PaddlePaddle [Ernie](https://github.com/PaddlePaddle/ERNIE) model as the encoder.
+The Executor loads the pre-trained Ernie tokenizer and model, converts Jina Documents' ``doc.text`` into Paddle Tensors and encodes the text as embeddings.
 As a result, each `Document` in the `DocumentArray` will have an `embedding` after `encode()` has completed.

 ```python
 import paddle as P  # paddle==2.1.0